 What are the Disadvantages of Landfill?

 With so many pros of landfills, there are certain downsides as well.
-And it’s essential to understand both pros and cons of landfill.
+It’s essential to understand both the pros and cons of landfills.
 So, the following are the 6 major disadvantages of landfills:-

 Somewhere Responsible For Climate Change

 The first and foremost disadvantage of landfills is that they are, in a way contributing to climate change.
 When organic waste decomposes in a landfill, it produces methane gas.
 Methane is a potent greenhouse gas that contributes significantly to global warming.